 Related: How Not to Launch New Cars in Pakistan

 The sales of Chinese bike assemblers Road Prince and United plunged by 23% and 20% to 52,289 and 136,812 units respectively.
-The sales of Ravi bikes were 53% lower with 1,810 units as compared to 3,879 units in previous year.
+The sales of Ravi bikes were 53% lower with 1,810 units as compared to 3,879 units in the previous year.
 According to analysts, buyers in urban areas, whose income has shrunk and are getting low salaries, have stayed away from purchasing even low-priced Chinese bikes due to affordability issues.

 Related: The Costly Auto Industry of Pakistan- Destination Unknown (Part 1)